Levamisole nonenzymatic breakdown products

 We like what Dr. Janssen said when he opined about drug research, it is an interdisciplinary endeavor.
 The various disciplines of science are like the fingers on a hand-- of the same origin, but no longer in contact.
 He had some profound words but these are his most powerful: "Our striving to carefully distinguish those things that we think we know from those that we don't know, which is the essence of scientific thinking, should not stand in the way of serendipity.
 In drug research the interesting, unexpected new lead should be followed up at once, bypassing the many trivial and scientifically irrelevant bureaucratic hurdles"...he goes on.
 He talks about the future of levamisole, the second phase of discovery where obvious facts can no longer be denied, but the whole story isn't told yet.
 And the third and final phase, still to come (at the time) when the drug is described in text books, effective, and safe...widely used and promoted...but alas, it becomes an old story.

 Funny thing, we think, is that things he said are long forgotten.
 For example, he said that levamisole has limited stability in water, he said that over 60 years ago.
 "Expensive to make and unstable in water".
-Researchers reported mixed reactions with levamisole and finally research showed it was due to non-enzymatic breakdown products.
-Breakdown products were produced as different researchers handled levamisole differently, it explained a lot.
-In 2018 it was again shown that levamisole had various breakdown products based on the storage conditions.
-This paper reinvented the wheel in equine studies.
+Researchers have reported mixed results with levamisole and finally research showed it was due to non-enzymatic breakdown products.
+Breakdown products were produced as different researchers handled levamisole differently.
+That explains a lot.

 Each non-enzymatic breakdown product had a different effect on lymphocyte proliferation.
 Proliferation was increased or decreased, or had no effect at all.
-That meant that the molecule is anti-inflammatory or inflammatory, immune modulating or immune stimulating and it only took a few hours to change the properties when mixed with water.
+That meant that the molecule is anti-inflammatory or inflammatory, immune modulating or immune stimulating and it only took a few hours to change the properties when levamisole is mixed with water.
 Refrigeration made no difference.
-Freezing was unwise.
-Room temperature, on the shelf, enhanced various undesired molecules.
+Freezing might be unwise.
+Room temperature enhances various undesired molecules.

-When you call us and ask why we spent so much research time and so much money on making a formulation that could be licensed for horses and didn't just mix things up in water, this is the reason why.
+Now you know why we spent so many research years, 24 and counting, and so much money on making a formulation that could be licensed for horses and didn't just mix things up in water.
 Those that use wet formulations are repeating mistakes long corrected in the literature.
+Those that guess at doses don't ascribe to the proven dose-dependent effects shown in the host, the disease state, and on the parasite, experiments conducted over 53 years and continue today.
 We are here at the bench because there is more to learn.
-We publish our experiments, please be sure and read our papers.
+We publish our experiments for those that are interested.
+You must read and understand our work to appreciate what we have done.
+Please be sure and read our papers as well as the background literature.
+Our work is built on that of Dr. Janssen and Dr. Gideon Goldstein, he's another story, for another day.